Struct Collector

 Retires a value, running reclaim when no threads hold a reference to it.

 Note that this method is disconnected from any guards on the current thread, so the pointer may be reclaimed immediately.
-Use Guard::defer_retire if the pointer may still be accessed by the current thread.
+Use Guard::defer_retire if the pointer may still be accessed by the current thread while the guard is active.

 §Safety

-The retired object must no longer be accessible to any thread that enters after it is removed.
+The retired pointer must no longer be accessible to any thread that enters after it is removed.
 It also cannot be accessed by the current thread after retire is called.

 §Examples